ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/considerations.md

 Redundancy itself is not an error, but it can easily lead to errors.
 Redundancy can occasionally help to make an SRS more readable, but a problem can arise when the redundant document is updated.
 For instance, a requirement may be altered in only one of the places where it appears.
 The SRS then becomes inconsistent.
 Whenever redundancy is necessary, the SRS should include explicit cross-references to make it modifiable.

 ### Traceable
+An SRS is traceable if the origin of each of its requirements is clear and if it facilitates the referencing of each requirement in future development or enhancement documentation.
+Two types of traceability are recommended.

+- Backward traceability (that is, to previous stages of development).
+This depends upon each requirement explicitly referencing its source in earlier documents.
+- Forward traceability (that is, to all documents spawned by the SRS).
+This depends upon each requirement in the SRS having a unique name or reference number.

 ## Joint preparation of the SRS
 ## SRS evolution